sudowing/cms-utilization-db/README.md

 - `service_provider_performance` extends the data contained in `provider_performance`, estimates cumulative amounts charged & paid (`n_of_svcs` * `amt`), and also generates performance rankings by compares each provider's performance attributes against **all other providers** that also perform the service.

-- `service_provider_performance_summary` aggregates provider performance statistics across all HCPCS services the provider supports.
-Also estimates cumulative amounts charged & paid (`n_of_svcs` * `amt`) and generates performance rankings by comparing each provider's performance attributes against **all other providers**.
+- `service_provider_performance_summary` aggregates each provider's performance statistics across all HCPCS services.
+The summary also estimates cumulative amounts charged & paid (`n_of_svcs` * `amt`) and generates performance rankings by comparing each provider's performance attributes against **all other providers**.

 - `service_provider_performance_summary_type` is used to define different ways of generating summaries (provider groupings and/or service subsets) within `service_provider_performance_summary`.